-Leading medical societies around the world have issued new guidelines in support of early and sustained allergen introduction for food allergy prevention.
+Leading medical societies around the world have issued new guidelines in support of early and sustained allergen introduction.

 There has been a breakthrough in our understanding of childhood food allergy.
 Recent science has shown that early and sustained allergen introduction can significantly reduce the chances of a child developing a food allergy.
 And that’s why leading medical societies from all over the world have now issued new guidelines in support of early and sustained allergen introduction.